 Mention must be made of two films that Sridhar did with Sivaji Ganesan in this period – Ooty Varai Uravu (1967) and Sivadha Mann (1969).
 Both were immensely successful films.
 The Hindu, in its review, praised the script in the former, highlighting the fact that in spite of a massive cast, equal justice was done to each and every character.
 The latter, co-starring Kanchana, was an early Tamil film shot abroad in various countries across Europe.
 However, its Hindi remake, Dharti (1970), also directed by Sridhar and starring Rajendra Kumar and Waheeda Rehman, did not do well at the box office.

-While Sridhar launched stars like Devika, Jayalalithaa and Ravichandran, he also threw a young Hema Malini out of a Tamil film he was making saying she had no star appeal.
+While Sridhar launched stars like Devika, Jayalalithaa and Ravichandran, he also turned down a young Hema Malini for a Tamil film he was making when she was still in her teens.
 Years later, when the same Hema became the queen of Hindi cinema, the same Sridhar worked with her in Gehri Chaal (1973)!

 Sridhar continued making successful films right through the 1970s and 1980s.
 Some of his memorable films in this period include Seeta Geeta Datithe (1977), Ilamai Unchaladugirathu (1978), Azhage Unnai Aarathikkirean (1979), Prema Sangamam (1984) and Yaro Ezhuthia Kavithai (1986).